pmann84/DataStructures/README.md

 # Data Structures
 An attempt to write various STL classes.
 DISCLAIMER: These classes are in now way meant to be as good as the STL classes that they mimic or even completely correct.
 This is purely used as a bit of fun and/or a learning exercise.
 Personally I find STL code hard to read, so this is partly an attempt to demystify the STL classes and the way they are written.
 All classes are kept in the `ds` namespace.

+# Make sure you clone the repo submodules
+If you have cloned this using the command line, you make sure the submodules are pulled down by running `git submodule update --init --recursive`

 # Build and Run Tests
 - Make sure the googletest submodule has been initialised and cloned
 - `cd vendor\googletest` and then run `cmake .`